God-Father98/TSF-GRIP-ANALYTICS/linear Regression.md

 # TSF-GRIP-ANALYTICS
-Code for the regression analysis
+# Code for the Regression analysis

 ### Importing libraries
 import pandas as pd